Louisville, Kentucky: Media

+Infrastructure

 Transportation

-As with most American cities, transportation in Louisville is based primarily on automobiles.
-However, the city traces its foundation to the era where the river was the primary means of transportation, and railroads have been an important part of local industry for over a century.
-In more recent times, Louisville has become an international hub for air cargo.

 Louisville has inner and outer interstate beltways, I-264 and I-265 respectively.
 Interstates I-64 and I-65 pass through Louisville, and I-71 has its southern terminus in Louisville.
 Since all three of these highways intersect at virtually the same location on the east side of downtown, this spot has become known as "Spaghetti Junction".
 Three bridges carry I-64 and I-65 over the Ohio River, and a fourth automobile bridge carries non-interstate traffic, including bicyclists and pedestrians.
 Immediately east of downtown is the Big Four Bridge, a former railroad bridge that has been renovated into as a pedestrian bridge.

 The Ohio River Bridges Project, a plan under consideration for decades to construct two new interstate bridges over the Ohio River to connect Louisville to Indiana, including a reconfiguration of Spaghetti Junction, began construction in 2012.
 One bridge, the Abraham Lincoln Bridge, is located downtown beside the existing Kennedy Bridge for relief of I-65 traffic.
 The other, named the Lewis and Clark Bridge, connects I-265 between the portions located in southeast Clark County, Indiana and northeast Jefferson County, Kentucky (Louisville Metro).
 Both bridges and corresponding construction were finished in 2016.
-As with any major project, there have been detractors and possible alternatives; one grassroots organization, 8664.org, has proposed options for downtown revitalization improvements, and a simpler and less expensive roadway design.

-Louisville's main airport is the centrally located Louisville International Airport, whose IATA Airport code (SDF) reflects its former name of Standiford Field.
+Louisville's main airport is the centrally located Louisville Muhammad Ali International Airport, whose IATA Airport code (SDF) reflects its former name of Standiford Field.
 The airport is also home to UPS's Worldport global air hub.
 UPS operates its largest package-handling hub at Louisville International Airport and bases its UPS Airlines division there.
 Over 4.2 million passengers and over 4.7 billion pounds (2,350,000 t) of cargo pass through the airport each year.
 It is also the second busiest airport in the United States in terms of cargo traffic, and fourth busiest for such in the world.
 Only about 35 minutes from Fort Knox, the airport is also a major hub for armed services personnel.
 The historic but smaller Bowman Field is used mainly for general aviation while nearby Clark Regional Airport is used mostly by private jets.